NCAR/climate-primer-water/doc/baselines.rst

     -  Errors in radar-derived precipitation are associated with variations in drop size distributions, precipitation phase, and lack of low-level information.

-    -  Dual-polarized radars estimate hydrometeor shapes, and should assist with developing more accurate precipitation products.
+    -  Dual-polarized radars estimate hydrometeor shapes, and have resulted in more accurate precipitation products.

     -  Satellite-derived precipitation is a supplement in regions with poor radar and rain gauge coverage.